qiaoyuet/Impact-of-Biosolids-Mirror-Repo/Report/SecondDraft/SecondDraft.md

 #### 5. Conclusions & Furthur Discussion

-There is strong evidence that biosolids application and sampling dates have significant impact on improving soil stability.
+There is strong evidence that biosolids treatment and sampling dates have significant impact on improving soil stability.
 They affect MWD interactively instead of individually.
 There is also strong evidence that biosolids application increases the spread of species POPR.
 There is a moderate positive correlation between MWD and cover value.
-In conclusion, biosolids is an effective fertilizer that enhances soil stability and plant canopy cover.
+In conclusion, biosolids is an effective treatment that enhances soil stability and plant canopy cover.
 Better soil quality is associated with more growth of the plants.

 For further studies, ordinal regression is more appropriate for plant investigation because cover value is a discrete variable.
-In terms of the experimental design, we recommend that researchers increase the number of blocks instead of transects in order to increase the number of independent observations.
-Moreover, soil/plant samples could be taken randomly in blocks instead of in fixed transects since proper randomization can balance potentially important explanatory variables at the design stage.
+In terms of the experimental design, we recommend that researchers increase the number of blocks instead of transects.
+With an increase in the number of independent observations, the response variable would be closer to normality and the standard errors of the estimated coefficients would be smaller.
+Moreover, soil and plant samples could be taken randomly in blocks instead of in fixed transects since proper randomization may eliminate potential bias at the design stage.

 #### 6. Appendix